 Out of numerous associations (or samity) created by the Bangladeshi community in New York, the Bangladesh Society, Inc is the largest.
 Founded in 1975 by a few individuals, the association now has more than 18,000 members.
-Considering the size of Bangladeshi immigrant community in New York, the number may seem small but it is large compared to membership of other Bangladeshi organizations.
+Considering the size of the Bangladeshi immigrant community in New York, the number may seem small, but it is large compared to other Bangladeshi organizations’ membership.

-Bangladesh Society, Inc. holds election every two years for 19 posts: one each for President, Senior Vice President, Vice President, General Secretary, Vice General Secretary, Treasurer, Organizing Secretary, Cultural Secretary, Social Welfare Secretary, Literature Secretary, Sports & Recreation Secretary, School & Education Secretary, Public Relation Secretary and six members.
+Bangladesh Society, Inc. holds an election every two years for 19 posts: one each for President, Senior Vice President, Vice President, General Secretary, Vice General Secretary, Treasurer, Organizing Secretary, Cultural Secretary, Social Welfare Secretary, Literature Secretary, Sports & Recreation Secretary, School & Education Secretary, Public Relation Secretary, and six members.

-This year, the Bangladeshi Society Election Commission arranged election on October 26th.
-The Commission prepared five voting centers in the Bronx, Brooklyn, Jamaica, Ozone Park and Woodside.
+This year, the Bangladeshi Society Election Commission arranged an election on October 26th.
+The Commission prepared five voting centers in the Bronx, Brooklyn, Jamaica, Ozone Park, and Woodside.
 Voting centers were open from 9:00 am to 9:00 pm.
 The Election Commission employed 63 security personnel, 55 polling officers, 101 polling agents, 52 voting machines, 32 voting machine operators, and 6 machine technicians.
 The expected expenditure calculated more than $70,000 to run the election.
-The Commission also implemented ‘No ID, No Vote’ policy, voter marking with invisible ink, ZIP code based voting, special arrangement for voters with disabilities, elderly and small children to ensure safe, secure, peaceful and maximum voter participation.
+The Commission also implemented a ‘No ID, No Vote’ policy, voter marking with invisible ink, ZIP code-based voting, special arrangement for voters with disabilities, elderly and small children to ensure safe, secure, peaceful, and maximum voter participation.

-The candidates of Bangladesh Society promised to implement things that are important to the Bangladeshi community as their agenda.
+The Bangladesh Society candidates promised to implement things that are important to the Bangladeshi community as their agenda.
 For example,

 - lobby for Bangladesh Day Parade in New York City;